State Attorney General Federal Litigation Tracker

 Joint statement condemning AG Bondi's character attacks on prosecutors March 06, 2025 Response to AG Bondi's character attacks on prosecutors and illegal threats to fire them based on their political beliefs.
 Executive Power; Labor Rights Rhode Island; Washington

-Joint statement in response to PI in New Jersey v.
-Trump February 13, 2025 Celebrating PI halting executive order terminating birthright citizenship Immigration New Jersey
+Joint statement in response to Preliminary Injunction in New Jersey v.
+Trump February 13, 2025 Celebrating Preliminary Injunction halting executive order terminating birthright citizenship Immigration New Jersey

 Joint statement against DOGE February 06, 2025 Statement condemning DOGE access to sensitive personal identifying information in Treasury database.
 DOGE New York